sontaglab/DBC/README.md

 # Distributed Boolean Computing (DBC) Toolbox
 This repository was created to share the algorithm and database contained in our recent ACS Synthetic Biology paper.
 > **Distributed implementation of Boolean functions by transcriptional synthetic circuits**
-M. Ali Al-Radhawi, Anh Phong Tran, Elizabeth A. Ernst, Tianchi Chen, Christopher A. Voigt, and Eduardo D. Sontag ACS Synthetic Biology (2020).
+> M. Ali Al-Radhawi, Anh Phong Tran, Elizabeth A. Ernst, Tianchi Chen, Christopher A. Voigt, and Eduardo D. Sontag ACS Synthetic Biology (2020).
 DOI: 10.1021/acssynbio.0c00228

+The code is under MIT license in order to help dissemination of the work.
+Please cite us if this work came to be helpful.

 ## Diffusible small molecules (DSM)
 Oftentimes, as circuits to be implemented in a given cell becomes too large, toxicity becomes a limiting factor.
 This translates in practice to cells containing 6-7 gates.
 Only 11.69% of 4-input Boolean functions are implementable using 7 gates, so one way to alleviate this problem is allowing cells to communicate using DSMs.